TheOdinProject/curriculum/dir/index.md

 If you have questions about The Odin Project itself, [contact us here](mailto:admin@theodinproject.com).

 If you'll be linking to the curriculum, it's safest to link to the top-level Table of Contents here since some of the subcategories are likely to change along the way.

+## Final Note

+This curriculum is just a suggested path... you don't necessarily need to do things in this order.
+Actually, we'll try to lay out a couple different options because everyone has different goals.
+That said, you'll probably be a bit lost later on if you're missing some key foundational knowledge.
+This is also a path best navigated with help from friends (one or many).
+If you're in the SF area, [join our meetup group](http://www.meetup.com/Learn-Web-Development-Paired-Programming-in-SF) or else start one of your own and we'll list it here!
+If you don't live near a tech hub, fret not!
+You can work  with other students across the globe using the open-source [scheduler tool](http://www.theodinproject.com/scheduler) to set up times to pair remotely on curriculum projects.

 <br>
 <hr>